apache/yunikorn-site/docs/developer_guide/build.md

 ```
 Note: if the `replace` directive is using a local filesystem path, then the target must have the `go.mod` file at that location.

-Further details on the modules wiki: [When should I use the 'replace' directive?](https://github.com/golang/go/wiki/Modules#when-should-i-use-the-replace-directive).
+Further details on the modules' wiki: [When should I use the 'replace' directive?](https://github.com/golang/go/wiki/Modules#when-should-i-use-the-replace-directive).

 ## Build the web UI